fhildeb/lukso-node-guide/validator-key-generation/03-lukso-deposit-cli.md

 ./lukso-key-gen new-mnemonic --eth1_withdrawal_address 0x42000421dd80D1e90E56E87e6eE18D7770b9F8cC
 ```

-> _Note as of May 2023:_ `Version 2.5.3` changed some dependency management that potentially results in the keygen tool not being able to be executed.
-In this case, switch back one version and use `Version 2.5.2` instead.

 The initial startup will take some time, do not close the terminal window.

 Chose your language by typing the related number into the input prompt.
 If you press `Enter` it will select English as default.